ollelauribostrom/rebus/README.md

 You just took your first step as an open source contributor.
 Your pull request will be reviewed as soon as possible.
 Join us on [gitter](https://gitter.im/rebus-contributors/Lobby) if you have questions or need any help.
-If you feel like it, please star this repo ⭐.
+If you feel like it, please give this repository a star ⭐.

 If you want something more to work on, look at [the open issues](https://github.com/ollelauribostrom/rebus/issues) for inspiration.
 Also, take a look the [Further Reading](https://github.com/ollelauribostrom/rebus#further-reading) section for more great learning resources.